 - You might just be too eager – is the update you want out yet?
 Even then it sometimes takes a few hours to roll out to some devices.

 - Your iPad might be too old to run the new version of iPadOS.
-The oldest qualifying device for iPadOS 15, for example, is the 2014 iPad Air 2.
+Take a look at: Which version of iPadOS can I run?

-- You might not be connected to Wi-Fi – as we said above, you need Wi-Fi.
+- You might not be connected to Wi-Fi.

 - You might not be plugged in – this is required, just in case you run out of battery halfway through.